time2backup/docker-server/README.md

 # Advanced server configuration
 You can change some advanced server configuration:
 - To change backup/config paths, ssh port or restart behaviour, edit `docker-compose.yml` file.
-You have to reinstall the server to make your changes work (see below).
+You have to re-run the server to make your changes work (see below).
 - To set debug mode, sudo mode or other, edit `config/time2backup-server.conf` file.
 You have to restart the server to make your changes work (see below).

-# Install and run time2backup server
+# Run time2backup server
 - Using docker-compose: `docker-compose up -d`
 - Using docker command: `docker run -d --env-file config.env --restart unless-stopped --name t2bserver -p 9922:22 -v /path/to/backups:/backups -v /path/to/config:/config time2backup/t2bserver`